Pradumnasaraf/DevOps/docs/linux/introduction.md

 slug: "/linux"
 ---

-### Overview of Linux and Why it is so popular?
+### Overview of Linux and Why It Is So Popular

-Linux is an open-source operating system (OS) that runs on a computer and controls all of the other software and hardware on the computer.
-Initially, Linux was built on the Unix operating system, which was created many decades ago as a platform for scientific and academic computing.
-It is used on a wide range of devices, including servers, desktop computers, laptops, cloud computing, and Mobile devices.
+Linux is an open-source operating system that manages hardware and provides the foundation for software to run.
+It is heavily influenced by Unix ideas and is used across servers, laptops, cloud platforms, networking devices, and embedded systems.

-As Linux is open-source software so anyone can access its source code and make changes to it.
-Other than this Linux is known for its Security features.
-It has a large community of users and developers who are constantly working to identify and fix security vulnerabilities.
-Also, Linux is well known for its Customizability allowing users to modify and configure it in order to meet their specific needs.
+Linux is widely used because it is open source, stable, flexible, and well suited for automation.
+It is also known for strong community support, broad tooling, and the ability to tailor systems for different use cases.

 ### Linux Architecture Components